Luke Reynolds/The Broadside

-Due to the spread of COVID-19, COCC has recently announced that classes will be held remotely until April 28th.
-This change of pace has inconvenienced both students and faculty for Spring term.
+Due to the spread of COVID-19, COCC has recently announced that classes will be held remotely until April 28.
+This change of pace has inconvenienced both students and faculty for spring term.

 Russell says that he will have to alter a few of his courses with online in mind.
 For example, group presentations may not be feasible in his graphic novels course due to the technological tools and reliability of internet access for students.
 Despite this, Russell has experience teaching online and plans to use strategies such as wikis, discussion boards and recording audio comments.